-For three of the six entities, the Council has a share in a net liability.
+For three of the four entities, the Council has a share in a net liability.
 The negative balances arise from the inclusion of liabilities related to the defined benefit pension schemes as required by IAS 19 (i.e. their pension liability to pay retirement benefits in the long term).
-There is a significant negative net worth in the case of the Police and Fire Joint Boards.
+There was a significant negative net worth in the case of the Police and Fire Joint Boards.

-The effect of inclusion of the above bodies on the Group Balance Sheet is to reduce both Reserves and Net Assets by £24.715 million, representing the Council's share of the net liabilities in these entities.
-As above, this reflects the combined pension liability of these organisations, particularly those recorded for the Police and Firemen's Pension Schemes.
+The effect of inclusion of the above bodies on the Group Balance Sheet is to reduce both Reserves and Net Assets by £2.129 million, representing the Council's share of the net liabilities in these entities.
+As above, this reflects the combined pension liability of these organisations.
+This liability has reduced from 2012/13 due to no further liability for the Police and Firemen's Pension Schemes.

 All of the above associates consider it appropriate that their Statement of Accounts should follow the "going concern" basis of accounting.
-Statutory arrangements with the Scottish Government for the funding of the Northern Joint Police Board deficit and with the constituent local authorities for the deficit of the Highlands and Islands Fire Board mean that the financial position of these entities remains assured.